 Meydan Shopping Square

-We helped establish the design parameters to achieve this quite different vision for modern shopping, while also providing spaces, structures and facilities that suit the norms of retailers.
+We helped establish the design parameters to achieve this unique vision for modern shopping, while also providing spaces, structures and facilities that suit the norms of retailers.

-The basic elements are typical of shopping centres with areas for speciality shops grouped together by themes such as sports, casual wear, a department store, a giant supermarket and various smaller outlets.
-Local supply chain expertise and the influence of seismic design parameters dictated that concrete waffle construction was the most practical and cost effective structural solution.
-The interiors have column grids – 16 m square for the supermarket but smaller for the other units.
-There is a massive underground car park across the whole site.
+The basic elements are typical of shopping centres, with areas for speciality shops grouped together by themes such as sports, casual wear, a department store, a giant supermarket and various smaller outlets.
+Local supply chain expertise and the influence of seismic design parameters dictated that concrete waffle construction was the most practical and cost-effective structural solution.
+The interiors have varying column grids: 16 × 16 m for the supermarket, but smaller for the other units.
+There is also a massive underground car park across the whole site.

-The shops are evenly grouped around a central, open air, multi-functional space.
-What is different is the way the spaces, volumes and surfaces emerge from the folded landscape.
-Our aim as structural engineers was to find a way, without adding to the cost and accommodating with seismic ground conditions, to construct this enticing landscape where the ground itself seems to open to create retail opportunities, and where the banalities of most shopping centres are superseded by a far more exciting experience.
-Here, rather than a few boring sheds in the middle of a sea of tarmac, shopping can be a visit to the park, but still offer the convenience and choice of a large shopping centre.
+The shops are evenly grouped around a central, open-air, multi-functional space.
+What is different is the way the spaces, volumes and surfaces emerge from the folded landscape; our aim was to find a way to construct this enticing landscape where the ground itself seems to open to create retail opportunities, and where the banalities of most shopping centres are superseded by a far more exciting experience – all without adding to the cost and accommodating potential seismic conditions.
+Rather than a few boring sheds in the middle of a sea of tarmac, shopping can be a visit to the park, but still offer the convenience and choice of a large shopping centre.

 Unique vision for a shopping centre set on a folded, flowing landscape outside Istanbul